hubmapconsortium/ontology-api/server/client_programs/README.md

 ```python
 $ ./terms_term_id_terms.py test.txt > output_test.txt
 ```

-If the '-v' option is used additional output will be produced but it will go to stderr.
+If the '-v' option is used additional output will be produced, but it will go to stderr.

 The '-t term_id' is used to run the program on only the term_id given with the optional parameter, and in this case the input file will not be required and if given ignored.

 The '-s SEP' optional parameter is use to specify the separator for the output file.
 It defaults to a comma, but can be specified as a tab or any other character.

 The '-u URL' optional parameter specifies the URL of the Ontology API Server to call.